-We added landscape alternative galleries to the website.
-Check out these links for a virtual tour of beautiful and non-invasive trees, shrubs, and woody vines & groundcovers.
-If you’re looking to replace a specific invasive plant, we’ve added mini-galleries to the invasive species profiles as well.
+Check out our landscape alternative galleries.
+Click on the following links for a virtual tour of beautiful and non-invasive trees, shrubs, and woody vines & groundcovers.
+If you’re looking to replace a specific invasive plant, there are mini-galleries to the invasive species profiles as well.

 We encourage you to use our website to learn more about the woody plants you notice growing in your area and build the knowledge that will help you to be part of the solution!
 Here are just a few examples of how this website can be used: